jezhalford/blog/_posts/2018-01-27-you-have-the-power.markdown

 There’s always a temptation to delay merging and releasing until everything is perfect.
 But our idea of perfection is always changing, just like everything else.

 So: embrace the chaos, get stuck in and get busy changing stuff.
 We can always change it again tomorrow.
 That’s what we do.

-*Jez Halford is a software development consultant helping teams to deliver better software, more frequently.
-Visit *[*jezhalford.com*](https://jezhalford.com)* to find out more.*